NguyenAndrew/Unit-Testing-Guidelines/README.md

 4. Make it easy to refactor existing unit tests.
 5. Limit behavior of injected dependencies for any-and-all methods under tests.
 For any given unit test, do not overmock your mocks, and restrict the behavior of non-mocked dependencies to only expose required functionality.
 6. All unit tests must run in a reasonable amount of time.
+7. Unit test code must not be sent to production, without its corresponding business logic code.
+Business logic code must not be sent to production, without its corresponding unit test code.